Esquesing Township: Municipal evolution

 On January 1, 1974, Halton County was reorganized to become the Regional Municipality of Halton.
-As a consequence, Esquesing (excepting a southwestern portion annexed to Town of Milton), Acton and Georgetown were amalgamated to form the new Town of Halton Hills.
+As a consequence, Esquesing (excepting a southwestern portion annexed to the Town of Milton), Acton and Georgetown were amalgamated to form the new Town of Halton Hills.

 Organization of schools

 The Parliament of Upper Canada originally passed legislation in 1816 providing for each district of the Province to have a board of education, and for each common school to be governed by its own school trustees.
 By 1862, the township had 16 schools lat the following locations: